-While RMA establishes industry standards, their procedures are superseded by any policies and detailed instructions made by the tire manufacturers.
+While USTMA establishes industry standards, their procedures are superseded by any policies and detailed instructions made by the tire manufacturers.

 Tire Manufacturer Policies

-A few tire manufacturers allow a punctured tire to retain its speed rating when returned to service if it can successfully pass a thorough exterior / interior inspection and be repaired following the Rubber Manufacturers Association (RMA) specified multi-step procedure.
+A few tire manufacturers allow a punctured tire to retain its speed rating when returned to service if it can successfully pass a thorough exterior / interior inspection and be repaired following the U.S. Tire Manufacturers Association (USTMA) specified multi-step procedure.